dotCMS/plugin-com.dotcms.dotsaml/INSTALL.md

 | SP Issuer URL			| dotCMS URL where SAML will be authenticating								|
 | SP Endpoint Hostname	| Hostname where dotCMS will publishes the Services without **htpps://**	|

+dotCMS requirements:
+- There needs to be a default site, if there are none the plugin won't work.
+- A healthy index is required so the plugin can be configured and work properly.

 **IMPORTANT:** Please notice this plugin works on *dotCMS 5.1.6* and *Tomcat 8.5.32*

 ## Installing the plugin